Skip to content

 There are also events for local students during NTU Welcome, and we have a specific Facebook group for students who are not living in halls of residence.
 This will help you to meet other local students studying at NTU.

-Nottingham has great transport networks, which means no matter what campus you are on you’ll have access to public transport to help you get from A to B.
+Nottingham has great transport networks, which means no matter what campus you are on you’ll have access to public transport to help you get from A to B, so there's no need to bring a car if you don't need to.

 City Campus